jlan84/knn-assignment/pair.md

         ![binary information gain](images/binary_gain.png)
     * `choose_split`: Determine the best feature and value to split the dataset on.
     * `make_split`: Given feature and value, return the two subsets that are created from splitting on that feature and value (note that this works differently depending if the feature is continuous or categorical).

+    We've intentionally left design decisions to you.
+However, if you're having trouble figuring out how exactly to structure things, ask your neighbor or call someone over.
+And of course you are welcome to modify any of the instance variables already created, these are there to give you an idea.

-3. Implement a `classify` method for the `DecisionTree` class which takes a new data point and predicts its class based on the decision tree.
-It may be helpful to have a recursive `classify` method in the `TreeNode` class as well.
+3. Implement a `predict` method for the `DecisionTree` class which takes a new feature matrix `X` and predicts its class based on the decision tree.
+It may be helpful to have a recursive `predict` method in the `TreeNode` class as well.
+And try doing just a single data point first.

+### Plot Decision Boundaries

+`sklearn` has an example of how to plot decision boundaries for non-parametric learners [here](http://scikit-learn.org/stable/auto_examples/tree/plot_iris.html#example-tree-plot-iris-py).

+1. Plot the decision boundaries created by your decision tree for the play golf dataset, the iris dataset (the one used in the example), or any made up dataset.
+In order to plot it, you should have exactly two continuous features.

 ### Decision Trees for Regression